-Once you’ve got your ingredients covered, making homemade dulce de leche couldn’t be easier.
+Once you’ve got your ingredients covered, making this dessert recipe couldn’t be easier.

 Milk, sugar and optional baking soda are slowly simmered until most of the water evaporates and, with the help of Maillard reaction, the sauce reaches a gooey texture and a rich golden-brown colour.

-Take a look at my step-by-step video tutorial below to make dulce de leche at home.
+Take a look at my video recipe below to make dulce de leche at home.

 Homemade Dulce De Leche